Terradue/cloud-admin-doc/source/sandbox2esxi.md

 Step 1.
 Preparation of the Sandbox
 ----------------------------------

+This step prepares your Sandbox in terms OS configuration.
+Furthermore it makes the OS and the Application disks a single one (i.e. copy all the content of the */application* mount point in the */* mount poiny).
+Before to start, please make sure that:

+# The */application* contains only the needed stuff to be executed in Cluster mode (i.e. it is clean),
+# The */* has enough space to contain all the data of the */application* (If not, please contact the Operations Support at Terradue).

 * Login into the Sandbox,
 * Copy the content of the folder *resources/scripts* in a directory you prefer,
 * Type: